hmalcha/Froots/README.md

 ## Output
-The file **roots.txt** contains the roots of the Feingold-Frenkel algebra up to height 200.
-On a modern computer it takes about 12 hours to generate this file.
+The file **roots.txt** contains the roots of the Feingold-Frenkel algebra up to height 100.
+It takes about 6 minutes to generate this file.
+The files **roots_250.txt** contains all roots of the Feingold-Frenkel algebra up to height 250.
+It took 72 hours to generate this file.

 ## License
 Copyright © 2025 Hannes Malcha